open-compensation-token-license/license-token-website/wikisrc/open-source-project-backers.md

 Open source project backers are the unsung heroes of the software world.
 Their support fuels innovation, collaboration, and sustainability in the tech landscape.
 As the demand for open source software rises, so does the significance of these backers in ensuring that crucial projects not only survive but thrive.

 For more information about supporting open source, check out initiatives like [GitHub Sponsors](https://github.com/sponsors) or platforms like [Open Collective](https://opencollective.com/).
+Additionally, explore [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects) to discover new ways to support these vital initiatives.